MrMiner-org/TheMinerzCoin/doc/README.md

-TheMinerzCoin
+Blackcoin More
 =============

 Setup
 ---------------------
-TheMinerzCoin  is the original TheMinerzCoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of TheMinerzCoin transactions, which requires a few hundred gigabytes of disk space.
+Blackcoin More is the original Blackcoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Blackcoin transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download TheMinerzCoin , visit [blackcoinmore.org](https://blackcoinmore.org).
+To download Blackcoin More, visit [blackcoinmore.org](https://blackcoinmore.org).

 Running
 ---------------------
-The following are some helpful notes on how to run TheMinerzCoin  on your native platform.
+The following are some helpful notes on how to run Blackcoin More on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/theminerzcoin-qt` (GUI) or
+- `bin/blackmore-qt` (GUI) or
 - `bin/blackmored` (headless)

 ### Windows

-Unpack the files into a directory, and then run theminerzcoin-qt.exe.
+Unpack the files into a directory, and then run blackmore-qt.exe.

 ### macOS

-Drag TheMinerzCoin  to your applications folder, and then run TheMinerzCoin .
+Drag Blackcoin More to your applications folder, and then run Blackcoin More.

 ### Need Help?